Raskelof/Talking-Stairs/README.md

 ##### 3. Install IDE on computer

  + For this project I ended up using Thonny for development which is lightweight IDE for micro controllers but I would suggest you try using either VS Code or Atom with the PyMakr plugin installed.
-I had some stability issues uploading new code when I used VS Code with PyMakr but it's definitly a more modern setup.
+I had some stability issues uploading new code when I used VS Code with PyMakr but it's definitely a more modern setup.
 You can download Thonny from here: https://thonny.org/

 ##### 4. Verify your installation